Honest Review of the Delano Las Vegas

 Photos of the Delano Las Vegas

-The Delano Las Vegas is Perfect for = People who are generally looking for a more “low-key” Vegas experience & don’t mind not having a casino on-site; business travelers, solo travelers, couples, & those traveling with pets who don’t want to have to traipse their pet out through a casino every time it needs to go potty!
+The Delano Las Vegas is Perfect for = People who are looking for a more “low-key” Vegas experience, i.e. business travelers, solo travelers, couples, & those traveling with pets.

 Would I Stay Again?

-If I was traveling solo again or looking for a more relaxing Vegas stay: I would 100% return to the Delano.
-Also, if I happened to be traveling with my dog in Vegas (which is a rarity), then the Delano might be one of the easiest places to stay given its unfussiness & ease of using the elevators, etc. However, if I was traveling to Vegas with a big group or looking to dance & party: then no, the Delano isn’t my top choice, as other hotels like the Cosmo & Wynn have more action & better clubs.
+If I was traveling solo again or looking for a more relaxing Vegas stay: I’d 100% return to the Delano.
+Also, if I was traveling with my dog in Vegas (a rarity), then the Delano is one of the easiest places to stay, given its ease of using the elevators, etc. However, if I was traveling to Vegas with a big group or looking to dance & party: then no, the Delano isn’t my top choice.
+Other hotels like the Cosmo or the Wynn have more action & better clubs.

-But the next place I’ll be staying when I go to Vegas is likely the NoMad Hotel, which is set within the Park MGM ~ & has a similar “hotel within a hotel” premise as the Delano.
-And the reason for that is because I’m dying to check out their sexy library bar….
+But the next place I’ll stay when I go to Vegas is the NoMad Hotel, which is located inside the Park MGM.
+It has a similar “hotel within a hotel” feel, like the Delano.
+And the reason is because I’m dying to check out their sexy library bar….